hidde2727/CheatSheet/git.md

 ```shell
 git pull
 ```
+Under the hood this will first call ```git fetch``` and then merge the remote with your local version
 #### Push
 Use the following command if your remote (for example GitHub) doesn't have changes that you have locally
 ```shell